cygnus-xr1/hpAndro_CTF_walkthrough/challenges/asymetric_encryption/RSA.md

 ![img](https://github.com/cygnus-xr1/hpAndro_CTF_walkthrough/blob/main/challenges/asymetric_encryption/img/rsa_relevant_classes.png?raw=true)

+As it can be seen the class **com.hpandro.androidsecurity.ui.activity.task.encryption.RSAActivity** contains a **"decrypt"** method which takes the private key and the encrypted value as arguments and returns the decrypted value as a byte array.
+![img](https://github.com/cygnus-xr1/hpAndro_CTF_walkthrough/blob/main/challenges/asymetric_encryption/img/rsa_enc_dec_methods.png?raw=true)

 ## Dynamic analysis
-As it can be seen the class com.hpandro.androidsecurity.ui.activity.task.encryption.RSAActivity contains a "decrypt" method which takes the private key and the encrypted value as arguments and returns the decrypted value as a byte array.
-![img](https://github.com/cygnus-xr1/hpAndro_CTF_walkthrough/blob/main/challenges/asymetric_encryption/img/rsa_enc_dec_methods.png?raw=true)

-The simplest method to extract the private key used to decrypt the flag is to use [objection](https://github.com/sensepost/objection) to hook on the decrypt method of the class com.hpandro.androidsecurity.ui.activity.task.encryption.RSAActivity
+The simplest method to extract the private key used to decrypt the flag is to use [objection](https://github.com/sensepost/objection) to hook on the **"decrypt"** method of the class **com.hpandro.androidsecurity.ui.activity.task.encryption.RSAActivity**